taskrabbit/react-component-extension/README.md

 Since [mixins are dead](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.jqp1e0of3), higher order components are the way to go.

-I really love the approach, its much more modular and you avoid conflicting names.

-But I run into gotchas, when you have a lot of behavior that you want to share it can be confusing, you might not now where the behavior comes from.
+But when you use multiple higher order component for a Component it can be confusing, you have to think about where the behavior comes from.

-This is why I used namespace in the higher order components and also defining what are the methods/variables that will be provided by the extension.
+An Extension is namespaced and also explicit about what are the methods/variables that are be provided to the Component.

-In this package I'm creating a base Extension class that allows you to return an extended object.

 ## To create an Extension: